marcelrm11/css-animations/README.md

 ## Project name
 ```
 CSS animations:
-These are two different animations built only with CSS properties transition and transform.
+These are two different animations built with CSS preprocessor SCSS,
+only using properties transition and transform.
 ```

 ## Contact Info